× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space.

 Description.
-This shield grants a +1 bonus to the user’s Armor score.
+This shield grants a +1 bonus to the user’s Worn Armor score, in addition to the bonus it gives as a regular shield.

 Higher Levels.
 At 2nd level, the bonus increases to +2; at 3rd level, it becomes +4; at 4th level, it becomes +7; as an artifact, it becomes +10.